Alzheimer’s Disease: Understanding the Latest Research and Potential Interventions

 TMS involves applying painless magnetic pulses to specific regions of the scalp, which then penetrate through the skull into targeted areas of the brain.

-This non-invasive procedure has been shown to improve cognitive function by enhancing neural activity and connectivity in individuals with mild or early Alzheimer’s disease.
+This non-invasive procedure has been shown to improve cognitive function by enhancing neural activity and connectivity in individuals with mild cognitive impairment or early Alzheimer’s disease.

 On the other hand, DBS is a more invasive technique that entails the implantation of electrodes into specific brain regions responsible for memory formation.